Nicaragua says state to take over headquarters of 'deplorable' OAS

 The OAS said Nicaragua's exit could not go into effect until November 2023, two years later, per its statutes.

-(Reporting by Ismael Lopez; Writing by Kylie Madry; editing by Richard Pullin)
+(Reporting by Ismael Lopez; Writing by Kylie Madry; editing by Richard Pullin and Kim COghill)

 ((Kylie.Madry@thomsonreuters.com;))